Jessica Garza Montes de Oca: Early life

 Garza Montes de Oca was born and raised in Mexico City.
 She has a BA in theatre from the Universidad de las Americas, Puebla.

 Career

 Acting

 Garza Montes de Oca started in telenovelas for the network TV Azteca where she played supporting roles for productions including: Secretos del alma, Pobre rico, pobre, Lo que callamos las mujeres, Pobre diabla, Vuelveme a querer, Pasion Morena, Mujer comprada, and Cada Quien su Santo.
 Garza Montes de Oca starred in the musical I love you, you're Perfect now change and was Stage Manager for The Beauty and the Beast Mexico.
-Garza Montes de Oca moved to L.A to pursue her master's degree in film acting at The New York Film Academy, Universal Studios.
+Garza Montes de Oca moved to L.A to pursue her master's degree in film acting at The New York Film Academy.
 She starred in several short films including Nighttime nominated in the Los Angeles Movie Awards and Oblivion, nominated in the Los Angeles Cinema Festival of Hollywood.
 She co-stars in the film Of Sentimental Value with Tommy "Tinny" Lister and Malik Yoba.